ankurD98/ankurd98.github.io/_posts/2020-09-05-interview-exp.md

 <br>
 This post will give you an idea about the internship/FTE interview process, types of questions you can expect, dos and don'ts, and some things that I have experienced and I think are worth sharing.

-Hi there!
-I am Ankur Dubey, final year computer science student at IIT Patna.
-I recently got a job offer from Avalara.
-Last year I grabbed internship offers from Arista Networks and Newzera.
-I have experienced F2F rounds of Goldman Sachs, Microsoft, DE Shaw, Codenation and some other companies as well.
-So I thought I could share some ideas for people who are preparing for interviews so that they get well aware of what they could expect in the process.

 ## The Interview Process
 The process is almost similar for every company.
 Generally, it is a three step process.
 1. Online coding round